The Academic Program

 Music Major with a Concentration in Performance

 Majors who intend to pursue graduate studies in performance may, before March of their junior year, seek via audition before a department committee admission to the concentration in performance, which consists of enrollment in MUS 940y and the preparation of a full recital during the senior year.

-Six semester courses, including the basis (102, 110, 202) and three additional classroom courses of which at least two should be above the 100 level.
+Six four credit semester-length courses, including the basis (102, 110, 202) and three additional classroom courses of which at least two should be above the 100 level (excluding fundamentals).
 Students may be exempted from courses required for the basis of the minor as a result of Advanced Placement exams or departmental placement tests.
 Such exemption does not affect the number of courses required for the minor.
 The S/U grading option is not allowed for courses counting toward the minor.

 Students will take an oral examination on the subject of their thesis.